May 11 through June 8, 2019

 David Richard Gallery is pleased to present Convergence

-, an exhibition of paintings by New York artist Lester Rapaport that utilize a similar motif and approach to explore very different compositions inspired by different internal forces that were realized over 30 years apart.
+, an exhibition of paintings by New York artist Lester Rapaport that utilize a similar motif and approach to explore very different compositions inspired by different internal forces.
+These two series of paintings were realized over 30 years apart from one another.
 This is Rapaport’s first solo exhibition with the gallery.
-The presentation will be on view from May 12 through June 8, 2019 with an opening reception Sunday, May 12 from 4:00 to 7:00 PM on the Second Floor exhibition space at 211 East 121 ST, New York, NY 10035.
-Please contact the gallery at info@DavidRichardGallery.com or call 212-882-1705 or cell 505-467-9742 for additional information.
+The presentation will be on view from May 11 through June 8, 2019 with an opening reception Saturday, May 11 from 4:00 to 7:00 PM on the Second Floor exhibition space at 211 East 121 ST, New York, NY 10035.
+Please contact the gallery at info@DavidRichardGallery.com or call 212-882-1705 for additional information.

-and were created during the years 2014 through 2018.
-The common motif that ties the paintings together is a pour of paint that creates a single broken band of color centrally located on the canvas on either solid or pillow-soft, ethereal sprays of paint.
-The bands range from a single color to three to four colors poured adjacent to or on top of one another.
+and was created during the years 2014 through 2018.
+The common motif that ties the paintings together is a pour of paint that creates a single broken band of color centrally located on the canvas on either solid color grounds or pillow-soft, ethereal sprays of diffused paint.
+The bands of color range from a single or up to three or four colors poured adjacent to, or on top of one another.

 The earlier Convergence